shawjef3/digitalocean/README.md

 To run tests, set your api token in src/test/resources/application.conf, and then run test in the sbt console.

 ##Changelog

+### 2.0
+* Methods that return Futures but didn't have an empty parameter list now require an empty parameter list.
+Examples are list methods and delete methods.
+* Image list methods now ask whether you want private images or not, and if you want All, Application, or Distribution images.
+* Add support for floating IPs.
+* Add support for actions on droplet tags.
+* The ssh key tests are more reliable.
+* Supports the latest droplet metadata.

 ### 1.1
 * Add Toronto1 to the Region enumeration.